High Quality Katana

 Forge Direct Custom Katana

 One of the projects we are proudest of that grew out of our dealings with master smiths in Longquan - here we take a close look at the kind of designs you can make yourself and put them to the test.
-Price includes all standard customizations and even free worldwide shipping. $779.99
+Price includes all standard customizations. $779.99

 Forge Direct Custom Katana